-Developed by Armata, AP-PA02 is a phage candidate that targets the pathogen Pseudomonas aeruginosa, to treat serious respiratory infections, with an emphasis on cystic fibrosis (CF) and non-cystic fibrosis bronchiectasis (NCFB).
+AP-PA02 is a therapeutic phage cocktail that targets the pathogen P. aeruginosa, to treat serious respiratory infections, with an emphasis on patients with cystic fibrosis (CF) and non-cystic fibrosis bronchiectasis (NCFB).

 AP-PA02 is one example of the novel product candidates to emerge from Armata’s robust research and development capabilities.
 Phages that comprise AP-PA02 were selected with desired attributes for a product candidate targeting P. aeruginosa lung infections.
 AP-PA02 is comprised of a cocktail of natural P. aeruginosa phages originating from distinct families and subfamilies, targeting multiple receptor classes, functioning with compatibility and cooperativity, and further characterized by being highly potent and having a broad host range.
 Preclinical highlights of AP-PA02 include:

 - Significantly reduced P. aeruginosa biofilm mass in vitro;

 - Persistence of active phage particles in the lung;